Lesley osterberg MBACP, Accred, 1st class Hons counsellor & post-grad CBT

 Hi there, Welcome.

-Sometimes we all need support with our mental and emotional challenges.
-I work collaboratively with clients to reach their goals and to feel better, using integrative counselling/CBT skills and an honest motivation to help others.
+I work with clients to achieve their goals , feel better and live satisfying lives using integrative counselling/CBT skills and an honest motivation to help others.

 I have been a counsellor for 8 years and I am now an accredited member of the BACP and a member of BABCP( CBT)